20 Waterfalls to Visit Across the UK

 7. The Falls of Clyde, Scotland

 Three of the waterfalls on the River Clyde are within land managed by the Scottish Wildlife Trust, so there’s plenty of wildlife and fauna to see on your visit.
 Look out for otters playing in the river bed, kingfishers looking for a snack and bats swooping overhead.
+The Falls of Clyde is definitely one of the greatest waterfalls in the UK, which you must see.

 Nearest campsite: 50-minute drive away from Moffat Club Site*.